Cities & Public ServicesSeptember 21, 2023

 “The cities of the future will be warmer, despite efforts to reduce heat islands,” Tapias said.
 “The fundamental problem remains global.
 If cities reach very high temperatures in the future, we need to rethink how these urban spaces function.”

 Equipping urban leaders with the necessary tools to explore, design and implement changes is the first step.
-Mapping out a virtual twin of a neighborhood within a city, for example, can be a game changer for policy planners to best understand how to create sustainable micro-environments, from where to plant trees to how to create zoning laws and beyond.
+Mapping out a virtual twin of a neighborhood within a city, for example, can be a game changer for policy planners to best understand how to create sustainable micro-environments.
+From where to plant trees to how to create zoning laws to understanding which urban surfaces produce the most heat and do it all in a cost-effective manner, virtual twins enable cities to create sustainable futures.

 The second factor, Tapias added, is from the perspective of a city’s residents.